 Budget is always an important consideration when it comes to maintaining your home.
 As a rule of thumb, do not spend more than you have to.
 So always consider how much ice melters cost before you decide on one.
 Try to figure out why certain ice melters are more expensive or less expensive than others.
 Calcium chloride, for example, is one of the most expensive options, but it’s also very effective at removing ice quickly.
 This means you do not have to use a lot of it, which saves you money.
 Rock salt is usually a bit cheaper than calcium chloride, but its melting power is not as efficient.
 Potassium chloride is inexpensive and, when combined with water, can melt snow or ice down to -20°F. And like rock salt, it does not need to be rinsed off, so it’s easy to use.
 Choose the ice melter that offers the best value for your money, time, and effort.

 Using an ice melter is just one way to keep your roof stable through the winter months.
 If you need help with winter damage repair, do not hesitate to contact DNB Construction LLC.
-We have experienced roofing contractors who can help you 24/7/365.
+Call us at (301) 362-7663 or fill out our contact form to request a quote.